Kings-Israel/Kings-Israel/README.md

 - 👋 Hi, I’m @Kings-Israel
-- 👀 I’m interested in Software Development, Gmaing and Good music
+- 👀 I’m interested in Software Development, Gaming and Good music
-- 🌱 I’m currently learning Android Development using Flutter and Dart
 - 📫 How to reach me @milimokings@gmail.com

 <!---